 It may not seem like it, but summer is just around the corner.
 Road projects will begin, and trucks will start operating in full force.
 This is a good time to remind drivers to check their trucks and loads, ensure they are complying with all safety measures and remind truck officers the key goal to any traffic enforcement is the safety of the motoring public.

 Together we can make Illinois’ roads safer and show those who choose to operate unsafely that there is no place here for them.
 Education is the key and the primary function of the ITEA.
-A good truck officer will spend a little time with the truck he has stopped to help educate the driver on why they were pulled over and how to avoid it in the future.
+Lorry fleet insurance offer a good time with the truck he has stopped to help educate the driver on why they were pulled over and how to avoid it in the future.

 Looking forward to May, our portable scale certification is scheduled for the 8th and 9th at Advanced Weighing Systems in Addison.
 Our basic class is scheduled in September and our advanced class will be held in October.
 More information on those events are below.